-Bernie Sanders Ends Presidential Campaign Centered On Free Child Care & More
+Sanders Ends Presidential Campaign Centered On Universal Pre-K, Paid Leave & More

 After suffering a series of losses at the ballot box to former Vice President Joe Biden, Sen. Bernie Sanders ended his presidential campaign Wednesday, The New York Times reported.
 Sanders' exit from the 2020 race ends the Vermont senator's second attempt to capture the presidency with a campaign focused Medicare for All, paid family, medical, and sick leave, as well as free child care and universal pre-K. Sanders' exit also leaves Biden as the Democratic Party's presumptive nominee.

 "I wish I could give you better news, but I think you know the truth, and that is that we are now some 300 delegates behind Vice President Biden and the path toward victory is virtually impossible," Bernie told his campaign supporters in a livestream address Wednesday.
 "So, while we are winning the ideological battle and while we are winning the support of so many young people and so many working people throughout the country, I have concluded that this battle for the Democratic nomination will not be successful."

 Despite early primary wins in Iowa, Nevada, and New Hampshire, Sanders appeared unable to maintain the momentum of those wins, suffering a long series of losses to Biden from Maine to Texas.
 At the time of his withdrawal from the race, Sanders was reported to have 914 democratic delegates to Biden's 1,217.